Book-Club-Project/book_club_BE/README.md

         }
     }
 }

 ```
-Books by search expample used ("Pride"):
+Books by search example used ("Pride"):
 ```
 {
     "data": [